Suggestion from Luke.

-What I call the "close menu issue" is an intermittent issue probably caused by Windows preventing users from closing the QAP popup menu by clicking outside of the menu or by hitting the Escape key as they would do normally.
+What I call the "close menu issue" is an intermittent issue (probably caused by Windows) preventing users from closing the QAP popup menu by clicking outside of the menu or by hitting the Escape key as they would do normally.
 As a result, users have to click an item to close the menu.
-This is annoying when a user open the menu but change its mind and don't want to launch any favorite.
+This is annoying when a user open the menu but changes its mind and does not want to launch any favorite.

-This issue is relatively new.
-It occurs intermittently under Windows 7 and Windows 10 (probably also with 8/8.1).
+This issue occurs intermittently under Windows 7 and Windows 10 (probably also with 8/8.1).
 Some user are facing it frequently.
 Other, like me (on both Win 7 and 10), see it only occasionally.
 There are probably others that never see it.

 Programmers hate intermittent bugs!

 I tried various methods to get around this issue but, in the end, the changes I made in my code had side-effects worst than the initial issue.
-For this reason, in QAP v7.1.9, I reverted some of the changes made in v7.1.5 to 7.1.8 and introduced the QAP Feature Close this menu that you can insert in the menu to close the menu by clicking this item (users who made their first use of QAP with v7.1.9 had this QAP feature inserted automatically in the main QAP menu).
+For this reason, in QAP v7.1.9, I reverted some of the changes made in v7.1.5 to 7.1.8 and introduced the QAP Feature Close this menu that you can insert in the menu to close the menu by clicking this item.

-Also, in v7.1.10, I added the option Add "Close" to menus (in the Options window, first tab, right column).
+Also, starting with v7.1.10, I added the option Add "Close" to menus (in the Options window, second tab, right column).
 If this option is turned on (checked), the Close this menu entry is automatically added to the main QAP popup menu, to the Alternative menu and to all dynamic menus.
 This option is turned on by default.

 What if you never encounter this issue?

 If you are always able to close the QAP popup menu bu clicking outside of the menu or by hitting the Escape key, you can save the space taken by the Close this menu entries.
-Go to Options and, in the first tab, deselect the Add "Close" to menu check box.
-If you still see the Close this menu entry, check in Settings if you can remove any Close this menu favorite in your menu (possibly the one installed automatically by v7.1.9).
+Go to Options and, in the second tab, deselect the Add "Close" to menu check box.

 Yes.
 There may be some applications where the user does not want the QAP menu mouse trigger (by default, Middle Mouse Button) to interfere with the app's normal behavior.
 QAP allows to block the QAP mouse menu based on the window title or window class identification.